netlabtoolkit/ntk/README.md

 Installation
 ---------------------
 You must first install node and npm if you have not done so.
+If you are on a Mac, you need to install the Xcode command line tools by installing Xcode (free from the app store) before you do the following.

 https://gist.github.com/isaacs/579814 (we recommend the first example: node-and-npm-in-30-seconds.sh)